About the Site Shipwrecks UK Ltd FAQs Screenshots

 Innes McCartney, Shipwreck historian, broadcaster, author, pioneer Trimix diver, licensee of Historic Wreck, member of NAS

 This type of database is exactly what we would need in our work.
-It looks extremely useful and gives a digital dimension to the already excellent shipwreck index.
+It looks extremely useful and gives a digital dimension to the already excellent Shipwreck Index.

 Sophia Exelby, Receiver of Wreck